rudeboybert/forestecology/README.md

 ### Model specification

 Next we specify the growth model we want.
-We will model growth as a function of tree identiy, size, and the size and identiy of its neighbors.
+We will model growth as a function of tree identity, size (in dbh), and the identity and size (in dbh) of its neighbors.
 The model can be run on different grouping of individuals (e.g., based on species or trait groupings).
-It can also be run with different measures of competition.
+It can also be run with different notions of competition:

   - `model_number = 1`: No competition growth only depends on focal tree
     `dbh` and grouping.